bskokdev/py-series-gen/README.md

 ### Architecture
 The generator is built with a modular architecture (see docs for more).
 The 3 main concepts are Publishers, Targets, and generator functions.
 Both Publishers, and Targers are generated dynamically from the CLI arguments by their respective factories.
 The generator functions are implemented for each supported publish target.

-- Publish Targets: Handle the state for different destinations
+- Publish Targets: Handle the state for different data destinations
 - Publishers: These are responsible for the actual data sending to the data destinations
 - Generator Functions: Produce the actual data (e.g., time_series_generator)